 Faculty members may recommend students for inclusion in the afternoon recital programs after the first lesson.
-Typically students chosen for the recital program are able to show mastery of their polished piece and have practiced with a piano accompanist prior to FSI.
+Students chosen for the recital program are able to show mastery of their polished piece and have practiced with a piano accompanist prior to FSI.
 These students have the opportunity to rehearse with an institute accompanist before performing.
-If your selection is not in the Suzuki repertoire, bring the piano accompaniment.
+If your selection is not in the Suzuki repertoire, bring the music for piano accompaniment.

 The first Graduation rehearsal is Tuesday at 2:00; subsequent rehearsals are at 5:00.
 Graduation recital is on Friday at 12:30.
 After the recital, student recognition awards will be given and a reception will follow.

-Contact UAF Conference Services or call 907-474-6769.
-Ask for the “Academic rate” under the Conference Housing listing.
-Hotels and several convenient Bed & Breakfasts are available.
+Hotels and several convenient Bed & Breakfasts are available in close vicinity of the University.
 Restaurants and grocery stores are nearby and accessible by public transportation from the University.